 Musicians and artists flocked to East Village back in the day and populated the area.
 Once you step into the neighborhood, you just get this gritty rockstar vibe.
 It’s pretty much a miniature Williamsburg in Manhattan and also very similar to the Lower East Side.
 In the early eighties, the art galleries in the East Village were one of the first to feature exhibitions by artists such as Jean-Michel Basquiat and Keith Haring.
 With it’s very own personality, East Village is a neighborhood worth checking out.

 There are a bunch of commuter options getting to and from the East Village.
 Multiple subway lines direct you straight to the neighborhood making it accessible.
-You can take theall the way to Astor Place.
-The and also run to the 8th Street-NYU station while the train drops you off at 2nd Ave. station which is between East Village and Lower East Side.
+You can take the 6 all the way to Astor Place.
+The Wand R also run to the 8th Street-NYU station while the F train drops you off at 2nd Ave. station which is between East Village and Lower East Side.

 Once you step into the East Village you start to feel it’s atmosphere right away.
 In the fall, winter and spring, college students roam around the premises.
 It’s a busy neighborhood because of NYU and there’s always a buzz going around.
 There are vintage stores, AMAZING restaurants and there’s always something going on.